Probate and Estate Administration

 Additional Considerations in the Process

 In practice, issues like selling property or settling Income Tax and Inheritance Tax matters must be handled.
-If the deceased died intestate, it may take longer to establish the rightful heirs.
+If the deceased died intestate, it may take longer to establish the beneficiaries that are entitled to the estate.

 Our Role in the Grant Process